MattCheely/requirejs-maven-plugin/README.md

 ### Goal: optimize

 Uses the r.js optimizer to aggregate and minify your project.
-Dependencies should be defined using the CommonJS Asynchronous Module Definition pattern, see the RequireJS documentation at:
+Dependencies should be defined using the Asynchronous Module Definition pattern, see the RequireJS documentation at:

 http://requirejs.org